Our 401(k) plan solution makes plan design easier for you and retirement savings more accessible for your clients.

 The SECURE 2.0 Act allows small businesses with no more than 50 employees to claim a tax credit of 100% of the qualifying start-up costs for a new employee retirement plan (up to $5,000 per tax year for the first three years*).
 SECURE Act of 2019 allows a tax credit of 50% of the qualifying start-up costs for a new employee retirement plan for 3 years if the employer has 51-100 employees (maximum $5,000 a year).

 There’s also an extra tax credit for 5 years of up to $1,000 per employee a year for employer contributions made if employers have no more than 50 employees.
 For employers with more than 51-100 employees, the credit is reduced by 2% for each employee in excess of 50.
-Under SECURE of 2019, an employer may also be eligible to claim up to $500 tax credit for including an eligible automatic contribution arrangement, which is an optional feature of the Simply Retirement by Principal® 401(k) plan.
+Under SECURE of 2019, an employer may also be eligible to claim up to $500 tax credit for including an eligible automatic contribution arrangement.
 Plus, matching contributions you make to employee retirement accounts as noted above can be tax-deductible.
-For example, a company with 25 employees can see the 2022 plan start-up fee change from $2,200 per year to potentially offset the expenses by 100% with tax credits.
+For example, a company with 25 employees can see the current plan start-up fee change from $2,200 per year to potentially offset the expenses by 100% with tax credits.
 See your tax advisor for guidance on how these credits may apply.

 Features for business owners